Mastering Maths Evaluation

 About the study

-The Education Endowment Foundation (EEF) have asked the National Centre of Social Research (NatCen) to evaluate Mastering Maths, a training programme for Maths teachers who are teaching lessons to post-16 students who are retaking their GCSE Maths exams.
+The Education Endowment Foundation (EEF) have asked the National Centre of Social Research (NatCen) to evaluate Mastering Maths, a training programme for maths teachers who are teaching lessons to post-16 students who are retaking their GCSE Maths exams.
 Mastering Maths adopts research-informed approaches, underpinned by five key principles around developing deep understanding of mathematics and teaching that takes into account the needs of students.

 The findings from our evaluation will help inform future programmes and policy which are designed to increase student’s confidence and ability in maths.
 It will enable EEF and the developers of the programme (University of Nottingham) to assess how effective Mastering Maths is.